Stuart Armstrong: 2018–19

 Armstrong signed a four-year contract with Southampton in June 2018.
 He said he wanted to "hit the ground running" at the club.
 On 12 August 2018, Armstrong made his debut in a 0–0 draw against Burnley in the Premier League.
-In November 2018 he stated that he did not miss Scottish football.
+In November 2018, he stated that he did not miss Scottish football.
 On 24 November 2018, Armstrong scored his first two goals for Southampton in a 3–2 defeat against Fulham in the league.

 2019–20

 On 17 August 2019, Armstrong made his first league appearance of the season in a 1–2 defeat to Liverpool, replacing Ché Adams in the second half.
 On 2 November 2019, Armstrong made his first league start of the season in a 2–1 defeat to Manchester City.
-On 11 January 2020, Armstrong scored his first goal of the season in Southampton’s 1–2 victory against Leicester City at the King Power Stadium.
+On 11 January 2020, Armstrong scored his first goal of the season in Southampton's 1–2 victory against Leicester City at the King Power Stadium.

 On 13 March 2020, the Premier League was suspended due to the COVID-19 pandemic.
 This meant that Armstrong and Southampton would not play again until 19 June 2020, where Armstrong scored in a 0–3 victory against Norwich at Carrow Road.

 2020–21

-It was announced on 1 January 2021 that Armstrong had signed a new three-and-a-half year contract with Southampton, which will run to the summer of 2024.
+It was announced on 1 January 2021 that Armstrong had signed a new three-and-a-half-year contract with Southampton, which will run to the summer of 2024.

+2021–22

+On 5 February 2022, Armstrong scored in a 2–1 victory against Coventry City in the FA Cup which was voted as goal of the fourth round.
+His first league goal of the season came on 19 February 2022 in a 2–0 victory against Everton.

+2022–23

+On 23 October 2022, Armstrong scored his first goal of the season in a 1–1 draw with Arsenal.
+His only other goal of the 2022–23 season came on 30 April 2023 in a 3–1 defeat to Newcastle United.

+2023–24

+Armstrong made his first appearance of the season on 4 August 2023 in a 1–2 victory against Sheffield Wednesday.
+On 3 October 2023, he scored his first goal of the campaign in a 0–1 victory against Stoke City.
+During a 2–1 defeat to Cardiff City on 20 April 2024, he suffered an injury and was expected to be sidelined for the remainder of the season.
+Armstrong was released by Southampton at the end of the 2023–24 season.

+Vancouver Whitecaps

+On 3 September 2024, Armstrong joined MLS side Vancouver Whitecaps on a two-year contract.
+He made his Whitecaps debut in a 0–0 draw with FC Dallas on 7 September, and scored his first goal a week later in a 2–0 victory against San Jose Earthquakes.

+Sheffield Wednesday

+On 31 January 2025, Armstrong returned to England, joining Sheffield Wednesday.
+He made his debut the following day, coming off the bench against Luton Town.
+He was released from his contract following the end of the 2024–25 season.